iam-deep/form-tool/README.md

 A lightweight Laravel form tool to create your admin panel or web app easily!

-This package still under primary development.
+*This package still under primary development.*

+You can boost start the setup with this skeleton package: <a href="https://github.com/biswadeep-sarkar/form-tool-skeleton">form-tool-skeleton</a>

 Thanks